leniium/Cleaning-Data-Set-Week-4-Project/README.txt

 Third portion is used to create the final tidy data set requested. here split is used to devide the data set based on activity number.
 Then, lapply and colMeans is used to calculated the average of each column. this is unlisted and stored in tidyData.
 Finally to make the row names more meaningful, activity numbers are replaced by their descriptive names.

+Also labeling is performed as per the feature and activity list provdied in the project.